What Are Different Car Accident Injuries?

 What Happens to Your Body During a Car Accident?

-The severity of car accident injuries depends on the kinetic energy your body absorbs during a crash.
-Cars are built to absorb the energy of sudden impacts.
-But some energy, inevitably, transfers to you and anyone else in the vehicle with you.
-When your body absorbs more wild kinetic energy than it can handle, you sustain damage.
+The severity of injuries in a car accident largely depends on the amount of kinetic energy your body absorbs.
+While vehicles are designed to take on much of the impact’s energy, some of that force inevitably transfers to you and your passengers.
+When your body takes in more kinetic energy than it can safely withstand, injuries occur.

 While seatbelts were designed to save lives, they can also fracture collarbones in some front-facing crashes.
 High-speed impacts, and the larger amounts of energy that accompany them, result in broken ribs and lung damage.
 Also, it is important to wear seat belts correctly, especially for shorter and larger people.
 Wearing a seatbelt lashed around your stomach means you have nothing to absorb energy in the event of a crash.
 Should a crash occur while a person wears a seatbelt incorrectly, ruptured organs could result if enough kinetic energy bleeds through from the vehicle.